 Most of the art quilt photographs depicted here were taken by either Gregory Case (firstname.lastname@example.org) or McGreevy Prolab and ProPress (email@example.com).
 Again, I was very satisfied with their work.

 I’ve been quilting since 1971.
-That’s the year my son was born, and I was stuck at home during continual snowstorms after working in nearby Albany for years.
-I figured I needed a hobby that I could do at home while the baby was sleeping.
+That’s the year my son was born, and I figured I needed a hobby that I could do at home while the baby was sleeping.
 As many before me have said – little did I know it would take over my life.

 There was so much I didn’t know about quilting.
-I had a sewing machine and knew how to sew some clothes.
-I had access to a library and took out everything on quilting I could find, which wasn’t much back then.
 Many of my first quilts were red, white and blue.
 I figured if these colors went together in the flag, I couldn’t go wrong.

 Eventually I found a local quilt group, and that made quite a difference.
 People would see me working and say “why don’t you do it this way?”
 I couldn’t believe the things that didn’t occur to me, but fortunately they had occurred to other people.
 That’s my first suggestion to beginning quilters – find a group.
 A small one may be less intimidating, but usually quilters are welcoming people.
 Even larger groups often have subgroups for people with special interests.

-So once that phase was past, I gradually came back to quilting and mostly sold in craft fairs for several years.
-It’s only been in the last four or five years that I’ve gone back to teaching and entering contests.
+In the early 2000’s I mostly sold in craft fairs for several years.
+It’s only been in the last four or five years that I’ve gone back to teaching and entering shows and contests.
 I’ve also had articles and pictures published in several issues of Art Quilting Studio magazine.
 I’ve listed the editions and pages of some of my articles below.
-The magazine can usually be found in the magazine section of book stores.
+I also have a quilt represented in EDGES: Exhibit by SAQA MA/RI Regional Members (The Border, page 45).

 That about sums up my life in quilting.
 I consider myself a quilt artist, but I haven’t had any formal background in art.
-My high school art teacher said words to me to the effect that I had absolutely no artistic aptitude and I might as well forget it.
 So I think like many people, I started quilting, not art work, and it was a long time before I made the connection between the two.
 I’d love to hear from you about your experiences with quilt art.
 Or if you aren’t quite ready to make original designs, show me what you’re doing and maybe I can nudge you in the design direction.
 It’s so much fun.

 ART QUILTING STUDIO: